Wappworks/kompass.java/README.md

 #### API changes
 - PathNodeSet has been removed and its functions rolled into PathNodeEvaluator to allow custom neighbour searching
 - PathFinderAStar constructor no longer takes any arguments.
+- Added PathNode<T>::getNode() which returns the node wrapped by the path node instance.

 ### 0.1.0 First release